 - Lower monthly costs: Though it depends on where you live, rent may be cheaper than a mortgage, but your basic allowance for housing will be the same.
 If your rent is less than your allowance, you can automatically save money each month.

 - Greater flexibility: You won’t have to worry about selling your house when it’s time to move again.

 Check out the pros and cons of renting in the Office of Financial Readiness flyer: Is Renting Right for You?

 The pros of buying

-Buying a home is a big financial decision, but it’s a rewarding choice.
-Here are some benefits of having a place to call your own:
+Buying a home is a big financial decision, but it can be a rewarding choice.
+Advantages of buying include:

 - Renovation: You have the flexibility to personalize your own house and make it suit your tastes.

-- Equity opportunity: As your home value increases over the years, you have the potential to make money after you sell it.
+- Equity opportunity: As your home value increases over the years, you have the potential to make money when you sell it.

 - No landlords: You have the freedom to make renovations and changes without having to get approval from a landlord.
-However, you may want to check to review any Homeowners Association (as applicable) rules and regulations.
+However, you may want to check to see if you have any Homeowners Association rules and regulations.

 Check out the pros and cons of buying in the Office of Financial Readiness flyer: Is Buying Right for You?